 When your son fills the sinks with paper towels, turns on the water and floods the school bathroom – again.
 This time, he achieves this feat while his teacher is standing right outside the door.

-Wine Pairing: Pinot Noir – This wine pairs nicely with most meals, making it the perfect gift for the [ .
+Wine Pairing: Pinot Noir – This wine pairs nicely with most meals, making it the perfect gift for the f any dinner party that gives you an excuse to let your children torture someone else for a few hours.
 Speaking of gifts, it’s time to start thinking about end-of-year presents for his teacher and the school janitor.

 Wine4Food suggests: Valley of the Moon Pinot Noir

 When, during a school assembly, your daughter raises her hand to share that the place you visit most often is the village pub, and she’s allowed to sit at the bar with Mommy and Daddy!

 Wine pairing: A vintage port – After reading the tenth email from a parent in your child’s class, it’s time for this day to end.
 As your bartender always recommends, ports are a great nightcap, no matter the time.

 When the vice principal calls your house so often that you begin answering the phone with, “Which one’s in trouble now?”

 Wine pairing: A crisp, chilled Pinot Grigio – It’s time to start thinking about summer when you can ship both kids off to summer camp.
 You’ll enjoy a bit of relaxation by the pool, knowing you and the vice principal are on a two-month break.